3D Google Ads logo

-If Google Ads had a “technical test” for your campaigns, it would be Quality Score.
-It’s often referred to as a magic score that will boost ads while lowering costs.
-The reality is a little less romantic and a lot more interesting: Quality Score is an excellent relevance thermometer, and the same ingredients that drive it up are precisely those that Google uses, in real time, to decide where to position you and how much a click will cost you.
-In other words, working on your Quality Score means improving the quality that Google measures at the moment of bidding, and therefore your Ad Rank, your visibility and your CPCs.
-It’s not witchcraft; it’s a well-oiled machine.
+If Google Ads had a “technical test” for your campaigns, it would be the Google Ads quality level.
+It’s often referred to as the magic note that will boost ads while lowering costs.
+The reality is a little less romantic and a lot more interesting: the Google Ads Quality Score is an excellent thermometer of relevance, and the same ingredients that drive it up are precisely those that Google uses, in real time, to decide where to position you and how much it will cost you to click.
+In other words, working on your Google Quality Score means improving the quality that Google measures at the moment of bidding, and therefore your Ad Rank, your visibility and your CPCs.
+It’s not witchcraft; it’s well-oiled machinery.

 Test your site with our tool

-What Quality Score really measures (and what Google uses during the auction)
+What Google Ads Quality Score really measures (and what Google uses during the auction)

 Let’s start by clearing up any ambiguity: the 1-10 score is a health indicator.
-During the actual auction, Google recalculates your quality “at time T”, taking into account the exact query, the user’s context, the type of device used, the location, the aggregated performance history of your assets, and so on.
+During the actual auction, Google recalculates your Google Ads quality level “at time T”, taking into account the exact query, the user’s context, the type of device used, the location, the aggregated performance history of your assets, and so on.
 And it’s this signal, combined with your bid, eligible extensions and Ad Rank thresholds, that decides whether you appear, in what position, with what additions, and at what real cost.
 Simply put: the score is not used directly to decide whether your ad appears and in what position.
 However, if you do everything you can to improve this rating, you improve precisely the elements that Google looks at to decide which ad will be displayed and at what price.
+Find out more about the price of a Google Ads campaign.

 The first lever: generate the expected click (without soliciting)

 The expected click-through rate is a statistical prediction of the probability that a user will click when your ad is displayed.
 You can’t “force” the algorithm, but you can convince it: sharp headlines, clear promise, semantic alignment with the query.
-An ad that matches intent has a higher probability of being clicked, and therefore a better quality signal.
+An ad in a paid search campaign that sticks to the intent has a higher probability of being clicked, and therefore a better quality signal.
 This starts with the choice of keywords and extends to the copy: use the user’s terms, specify the offer, indicate the tangible benefit and call to action.
 It’s not about being flashy; it’s about being useful and accurate.
 It’s not as sexy as a slogan, but it’s awfully effective.
 Google Help

 A touch of realistic humor: if your ad promises “24 h delivery” but your page says “usual delivery time 5 to 7 days”, Google will notice the dissonance.
 And so will your prospects.
-One will cost you Quality Score, the other sales.
+One will penalize you in Google Ads Quality Score, the other in sales.

-Ad relevance: respond to the intention, not the literal keyword
+Google Ads relevance: respond to intent, not literal keywords

-Relevance is more than just copying and pasting the keyword into the title.
+In a Google Ads online advertising campaign, relevance means more than just copying and pasting the keyword into the headline.
 Google evaluates correspondence with the “intention behind the search”.
 A query such as “compare small business payroll software” does not elicit the same response as “buy payroll software price”.
 Beyond syntax, it’s the promise and structure of your ad that must match the need: information, evaluation, purchase.
 Responsive ads help here: by providing multiple titles and descriptions, you let the algorithm compose the variant most relevant to the query, context and history.
 If you align your assets with the different angles of intent, you multiply your chances of being the “right” answer.
 Google Help

 The landing page: the silent arbiter of your cost of acquisition